 ONI's plan in destabilizing Elite was also successful but it will soon comeback to bite them in the ass, as they only created more enemies for the UNSC, as the Storm Covenant sides with the Diadact, and rally more Covenant to their side.

-The Protoss ending in the first Starcraft.
-The Overmind was destroyed but Aiur is now infested by Zerg.
+The Protoss ending in StarCraft I. The Overmind was destroyed but Aiur is now infested by Zerg.
 Crazy, disorganised and rampant Zerg.

 The Brood War ending: the fighting stops and the Koprulu Sector settles down into relative peace for a few years, but not because anything's actually solved, more because everyone has simply exhausted their military forces and needs a breather to build them back up.
 Even the Zerg, who retreat to Char rather than push their advantage.

-The ending of X-COM X-COM: Terror from the Deep'' not only results in the deaths of the best troops sent to fight the aliens, but also in the deaths of millions from poisons and global warming as the result of the destruction of the alien mothership.
+The ending of X-COM: Terror from the Deep not only results in the deaths of the best troops sent to fight the aliens, but also in the deaths of millions from poisons and global warming as the result of the destruction of the alien mothership.

 The ending of X-COM: Enemy Unknown isn't much better - the global financial crisis following the war results in the collapse of most of the world governments.
 Also, the eventual depletion of Earth's only supply of Elerium-115 results in all Imported Alien Phlebotinum becoming useless.